codebyfire/slackquizbot/README.md

 ## Installation

-Create a folder and install slackquizbot at that location:
+Create a folder and install the slackquizbot module at that location:

 ```nodejs
 npm install slackquizbot
 ```

-Create an myquizbot.js file containing the following, adding in your unique bot token:
+Create a myquizbot.js file containing the following, adding in your unique bot token:

 ```js
 var QuizBot = require('slackbotquiz');
 var myQuizBot = new QuizBot("_YOUR_SLACK_BOT_TOKEN_");
 ```

-Activate your Quizbot:
+Start your Quizbot:

 ```nodejs
 node myquizbot.js